mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

 #### R Squared

-R squared it's used to find the optimal parameters in a linear regression model.
+R squared it’s used to find the optimal parameters in a linear regression model.
 A linear function is a function whose graph is a straight line on a 2D space.
-And we want to find out what is the best parameter we can come up with to approximate a function.
+We want to find out what is the least sum of squares to approximate the slope of the function.
+In the second graph 0.716 represents the slope.
+By changing slope’s value we can determine which equation better fits our data.

+Linear function:

+![Img}(../assets/img/liniar_func.png)

+* m is the slope
+* b the intersect

 ![](../assets/img/liniar_model.png)